vicchi/wp-avertere/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Set up an HTTP 301/302 Redirect from the URL of any post type to another URL, either on your site or externally.
+Set up and manage an HTTP 301/302 Redirect from the URL of any post type to another URL, either on your site or externally.

 == Description ==